Food and Beverage Manufacturing

 We're home to Constellation Brands, the largest wine company in the world, which produces nearly 9 million cases of wine in New York each year.

 Tim Hortons, the Canadian quick-service restaurant franchise, roasts all of its coffee in the Rochester area.
 This roasting supports the two billion cups of Tim Hortons coffee that are served annually throughout North America.
 This volume is second only to Starbucks.

-The New York Wine and Culinary Center opened in the Rochester/Finger Lakes Region to serve as a gateway to New York's food, wine, and agriculture attractions.
+The NY Kitchen opened in the Rochester/Finger Lakes Region to serve as a gateway to New York's food, wine, and agriculture attractions.

 → View case studies